-If participants answered yes to either of the questions they were then offered opportunity to volunteer a free-text response to "Is there anything in particular you would like to know more about?".
-The responses have been binned into the categories - general, content, technology, and miscellaneous as in Section 5.2 - with the majority of responses (55.9%) falling in miscellaneous with responses like "No" or "Not really".
-Overall, 28.0% wanted to know more about elements of the content, and 11.8% wanted to know more about the elements of the technology.
-At SSEW, 25.3% wanted to know more about the content and 13.3% the technology, whilst at the BGS Open Day 50% wanted to know more about the content and no one wanted to know more about the technology.
+If participants answered yes to either of the questions, they were then offered opportunity to volunteer a free-text response to "Is there anything in particular you would like to know more about?".
+The responses have been binned into the categories - general, content, technology, and miscellaneous as in Sect.
+5.2 - with the majority of responses (55.9%, 52 of 93) falling in miscellaneous with responses like "No" or "Not really".
+Overall, 28.0% (26 of 93 responses) wanted to know more about elements of the content, and 11.8% (11 of 93 responses) wanted to know more about the elements of the technology.
+At SSEW, 25.3% (21 of 83 responses) wanted to know more about the content, and 13.3% (11 of 83 responses) wanted to know more about the technology, whilst at the BGS Open Day 50% (5 of 10 responses) wanted to know more about the content, and no one (0 of 10 responses) wanted to know more about the technology.

-All participants were offered the opportunity to enter a free-text response to the question "Is there anything else you would like to see in Flash Flood!?" which got 83 responses, 42.2% relating to the technology and 14.5% to the content.
+All participants were offered the opportunity to enter a free-text response to the question "Is there anything else you would like to see in Flash Flood!?", which got 83 responses, 42.2 % (35 of 83 responses) relating to the technology and 14.5 % (12 of 83 responses) to the content.
 A common theme was for extra features associated with video games, such as challenges, a larger map, better graphics, or multiplayer modes.
-At the BGS Open Day more participants wanted to extra features relating to the content (41.7%) than the technology (33.3%).
+At the BGS Open Day more participants wanted to have extra features relating to the content (41.7 %, 5 of 12 responses) than the technology (33.3 %, 4 of 12 responses).